Reading Bush in 2025

 The Professional Applications: Fulfilled and Unfulfilled

 Bush’s specific examples of professional applications provide a useful lens for evaluating our progress.
 His vision of the lawyer with instant access to “associated opinions and decisions” has been largely realized through legal databases and AI research assistants.
 The patent attorney’s ability to navigate “millions of issued patents” exists in sophisticated patent search systems.
-The physician’s diagnostic trails find expression in clinical decision support systems and medical AI.
+The physician’s diagnostic trails exist in clinical decision support systems and medical AI.

 Bush imagined tools that would make humans more thoughtful and more creative, yet we often build tools that make us more efficient but potentially less wise.